 A set of instructions documenting your wishes about life-sustaining medical care.
-It is used if you become terminally ill, incapacitated or unable to communicate or make decisions.
+It will only be used if you become unconscious or too ill to communicate yourself.
 A living will protects your rights to accept or refuse medical care and removes the burden for making decisions from your family, friends and medical professionals.